(225 ILCS 10/7.3)

 Children placed by private child welfare agency.

-(a) Before placing a child who is a ward of the Department in a foster
+(a) Before placing a child who is a youth in care in a foster

 home, a private child welfare agency must ascertain (i) whether any other

-are wards of the Department have been placed in that home and (ii) whether
+are youth in care have been placed in that home and (ii) whether

 child who has been placed in that home continues to reside in that home, unless

-has been transferred to another placement or is no longer a ward of the
+has been transferred to another placement or is no longer a youth in care.
+The

 agency must keep a record of every other child welfare agency that has placed